 How Much Deposit Do I Need for a Second Home Mortgage?

-The absolute maximum LTV (loan-to-value) for a second home mortgage is 85% with the majority of lenders offering up to 75% - 80%.
-The maximum LTV available to you will depend on whether you meet the lender’s criteria and your affordability.
-The lender will look at things such as your income, credit record and your current and potential future household outgoings.
-The more you have in deposit, the more mortgage products available to you and the better the rates you can access.
-More on second home mortgage deposits.
+The maximum LTV available to you will depend on whether you meet the lender’s criteria and affordability requirements.
+The lender will consider factors such as your income, credit record, and your current and potential future household outgoings.
+The more deposit you have, the more mortgage products will be available to you, and you’ll also access better interest rates.

 Can I Get a Second Home Mortgage with a 90% LTV?